Istiak-Chowdhury/Zomato-Food-Delivery-Data-Analysis-PowerBI/README.md

 - Predictive analysis for future sales and customer churn
 - Add sentiment analysis from customer reviews
 - Expand occupation and food category breakdowns

 ---

+## How to Use
+1. Open the `.pbix` file in Power BI Desktop.
+2. Use slicers to filter data by city, year, or gender.
+3. Explore visuals including bar charts, line graphs, and KPI cards for detailed insights.
+4. Analyze sales patterns, customer ratings, and product category performance.

+---